mParticle/docs/src/pages/integrations/amplitude/event/index.md

 ## Prerequisites

-In order to activate mParticle's integration with Amplitude, you will need the Amplitude API Key for each app that you'd like to setup.
-Your API key can be found on the Settings page of the Amplitude dashboard.
+To activate mParticle's integration with Amplitude, you need the Amplitude API Key for each app that you'd like to set up.
+Your API key is listed on the [Amplitude Project Settings page](https://help.amplitude.com/hc/en-us/articles/360058073772#view-and-edit-your-project-information).

 ## Data Processing Notes